 A mental health or addiction specialist will recommend Level II.1 or Level II.2 based on your specific circumstances and needs.
 DUI Level II.1 focuses on intensive outpatient services.
 DUI Level II.2 includes the partial hospitalization component, including direct access to medical and psychiatric professionals along with laboratory services.
 Level II.1 requires adults to spend nine hours or more per week working through their addiction treatment.
 At Level II.2, that commitment increases to at least 20 hours per week.

 As many know, addiction is a complex condition that must be handled using a variety of techniques.
 At DUI Level 2, practitioners work with patients to find the right balance of services to address the issue at hand.
 In addition, Level 2 provides patients with access to additional services.
 These services help support their day-to-day routines.
 This includes child care, transportation and vocational training.

 Which level is right for you?

 No two patients are alike.
-When someone has made the decision to pursue treatment, they work directly with an addiction specialist to ascertain what level is the right place to start.
+When someone has made the decision to pursue treatment, they work directly with an addiction specialist to determine what level is the right place to start.
 This ensures people progress with the support and services they need to achieve their goals.

 Alcohol Rehab in Denver, CO

 At Continuum Recovery of Colorado, we offer DUI Levels 1 and 2 of treatment.
 We also offer DUI classes in Denver, CO.
-Working closely with patients and their loved ones, we focus on physical, emotional and spiritual wellness through comprehensive alcohol addiction treatment.
+Working closely with patients and their loved ones, we focus on physical, emotional, and spiritual wellness through comprehensive alcohol addiction treatment.
 If you’re ready to begin your journey to sober living, contact us today.